Coronavirus (COVID-19) Information

 As of January 2020, CareFirst has joined the program as an aligned payer.
 The following Comparison Table provides a summary of the key differences between Medicare MDPCP and CareFirst's aligned Patient Centered Medical Home (PCMH) program.
 Please see our MDPCP-CareFirst Alignment FAQs for additional information.

-The application period for both practices and CTOs to apply to participate in the MDPCP beginning January 1, 2023 is expected to open in May/June 2022.
-Please visit our Application Page for more details about the upcoming application period.
+The application period for practices, FQHCs, and CTOs to apply to participate beginning January 1, 2023 is now closed.
+Interested practices, FQHCs, and CTOs will have a final opportunity to apply to join the MDPCP in Spring/Summer 2023 for participation beginning January 2024.
+Please visit our Application Page for more details.

 Additional Information for: